Vietnam.vn - Nền tảng quảng bá Việt Nam

 Signal fault may be cause of Indian train tragedy

-"The Coromandel Express (Shalimar - Chennai route) on the evening of June 2 was supposed to enter the main track.
-However, the signal was switched on to guide the train onto the side track, causing the train to hit the goods train parked there," KS Anand, communications director of the South Eastern Railway, told Reuters on June 3.
+"The Coromandel Express (Shalimar - Chennai line) on the evening of June 2 was supposed to enter the main track.
+However, the signal was switched on to guide the train onto the side track, causing the train to hit the goods train parked there," KS Anand, communications director of South Eastern Railway, told Reuters on June 3.
 The Coromandel train was traveling at a speed of 127 km/h.

 After colliding with the freight train, several carriages of the Coromandel train overturned and blocked two adjacent tracks, derailing the Howrah Express (Bengaluru - Howrah route) as it approached at a speed of 116 km/h.